 - F6.1 Students are responsible for submitting for assessment in accordance with the published submission deadlines and formats specified.
-A transparent and clear system for handling and granting extensions of time for submitting assignments to students is operated.
-Details of the procedures are published to students at the start of the programme. - F6.2 Penalties for work submitted late without prior approval are: - .1 coursework submitted as for the first time after the deadline but within 3 working days will be accepted for a maximum mark of 40% (undergraduate) and 50% (postgraduate); - .2 late submission thereafter is regarded as non-submission and awarded zero; - .3 where a formal extension has been given, and for deferred assessment or reassessment, work must be submitted by the date provided i.e. F6.2.1 does not apply in these cases.
-Late submission in such cases is regarded as non-submission and awarded a mark of zero.

-F6.3 Students who are unable to submit work within 3 working days after the submission date due to verifiable extenuating circumstances may submit a case for consideration in accordance with the University's Extenuating Circumstances Procedures.
+Extensions of time for submitting assignments may be requested, as set out in the University's Extenuating Circumstances and Extension Procedures (Appendix 3e).
+Details of the submission procedures are published to students at the start of the programme. - F6.2 Penalties for work submitted late without prior approval are: - .1 coursework submitted as for the first time after the deadline but within 3 working days (72 hours) will be accepted for a maximum mark of 40% (undergraduate) and 50% (postgraduate); - .2 late submission thereafter is regarded as non-submission and awarded zero; - .3 where a formal extension has been given, and for deferred assessment and/or reassessment, work must be submitted by the date provided i.e. the 3 working day late submission for a capped mark does not apply in these cases.
+Late submission in such cases is regarded as non-submission and awarded a mark of zero. - F6.3 Students who are unable to submit work within 3 working days after the submission date due to verifiable extenuating circumstances may submit a case for consideration in accordance with the University's Extenuating Circumstances Procedures. - F6.4 Students are responsible for submitting assessments in accordance with the published deadline date.
+Failure to submit an assessment by the deadline date (including the provisions set out in F6.2.1) will count as a non-submission and attract a mark of zero, unless extenuating circumstances are accepted (see Section F12).